Fahleh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x hello:Adds execute permission to the owner of the file hello chmod u+x,g+x,o+r hello: Adds permissions executable to file & group owner and readable to others chmod 751 hello: Adds execution permission to the owner, the group owner and the other users, to the file
+chmod u+x hello:Adds execute permission to the owner of the file hello chmod u+x,g+x,o+r hello: Adds permissions executable to file & group owner and readable to others chmod 751 hello: Adds execution permission to the owner, the group owner and the other users, to the file chmod 007 hello: Grants full permissons to others and none to both owner and group owner